NetArena: Dynamic Benchmarks for AI Agents in Network Automation

 \subsection{Realistic Agent Evaluation via Emulator Integration}

-A key challenge in deploying LLM agents for network applications is the uncertainty of their real-world behavior, including potential side effects, security risks, and inefficiencies.
-Testing these behaviors in real production environments is infeasible due to risk and cost.
-To address this, \name integrates directly with high-fidelity network emulators, enabling controlled, reproducible evaluation under realistic conditions using a diverse set of system metrics.
+A key challenge in deploying AI agents for network automation tasks is the uncertainty of their real-world behavior, including side effects, security risks, and inefficiencies.
+Testing these behaviors in real production environments is infeasible due to risk and cost \cite{llm_industry_risk}.
+To address this, \name integrates directly with high-fidelity network emulators, providing controlled and reproducible evaluation under realistic conditions with diverse system metrics.

-\textbf{Integration with Emulators.} We embed agent evaluation within realistic execution environments to closely mimic real deployment scenarios.
-Agent actions are executed end-to-end, and their effects are validated using feedback from the environment.
-For example, in a routing application, the Mininet \cite{mininet} simulator can verify whether connectivity is successfully restored and whether the agent’s commands introduce new risks—such as inadvertently disabling previously functional links.
+\textbf{Comprehensive Performance Metrics from Emulator Integration.} We embed agent evaluation in high-fidelity network emulators, which provide the closest deployment-like environments without the risks of production.
+These emulators are widely adopted in both academia and industry (e.g., Google, Alibaba, etc) for testing large-scale systems.
+Agent actions are executed end-to-end, and their effects are validated through emulator feedback.
+For instance, in a routing task, ~\citet{mininet} can verify whether connectivity is restored and whether new risks emerge, such as inadvertently disabling functional links.
+This integration forms the basis for evaluating agents across three core performance metrics:

-\textbf{Comprehensive Performance Metrics.} \name evaluates agents using three core performance metrics as below, which are made possible by our emulator-integrated setup.

-\begin{itemize} [topsep=1pt,itemsep=0ex,parsep=1ex, leftmargin=*] \item \textit{Correctness.} We evaluate correctness by comparing the final network state produced by the LLM agent to the expected target state.
-Let $\hat{s}_{\text{LLM}}$ denote the final state resulting from executing the LLM-generated action sequence on the initial state $s_0$.
-Let $s^*_T$ be the ground-truth final state—equal to $s_T$ for constructive tasks and $s_0$ for reactive tasks.
+\begin{itemize} [topsep=1pt,itemsep=0ex,parsep=1ex, leftmargin=*] \item \textit{Correctness.} We evaluate correctness by comparing the final network state produced by the LLM agent $\hat{s}_{\text{LLM}}$ to the ground-truth state $s^T$, defined as $s_T$ for constructive tasks and $s_0$ for reactive tasks.
 Correctness is defined as: